 Other Princeton books authored or coauthored by Mark Bevir:

-Another Princeton book authored or coauthored by Shannon C. Stimson:
+Other Princeton books authored or coauthored by Shannon C. Stimson: